Praful22/DBAirframe-Control/README.md

 4. Throttle :

 # Environment Subsystem:
-The environment subsystem consists of major environment parameters that affects the DHV aircraft on flight.
-They are shear force due to air, drag, and wind profile depending upon the height at which the aircraft is flying.
+The environment subsystem consists of major environment parameters that affect the DHV aircraft on the flight.
+They are shear forces due to air, drag, and wind profiles depending upon the height at which the aircraft is flying.
 <img width="1426" alt="Screenshot 2023-08-05 at 2 57 45 PM" src="https://github.com/Praful22/Modified-DBAirframe-Control/assets/65821250/d59bfcf6-ab8a-46c7-b7f6-5197d3c0c518">

-1. WGS84 gravity Model
+1. WGS84 gravity Model: The WGS84 gravity model is derived from World System Geodesic 84 model which models the earth as an oblate (see picture below taken from Wikipedia).

-2. COESA Atmosphere Model
+2. COESA Atmosphere Model:

-3. Wind Models
+3. Wind Models: The wind models need separate and thorough introductions and descriptions so they are broken down into respective models below.

 ## Wind Models breakdown: